 CETA Interim Assessment

-The Washington Legislature requires Commerce to conduct an interim assessment of the impact of CETA under RCW 19.405.080.
+The Legislature requires Commerce to conduct an interim assessment of the impact of CETA under RCW 19.405.080.